-This is a supplementary engine braking system which makes use of the engine to retard.
+This is a supplementary engine braking system which controls the flow of exhaust gases to reduce the vehicle speed by retarding revolution of the engine.
 It can relieve partially the burden of the footbrake to avoid brake fade due to overheating.
 Generally speaking, when running on level ground or uphill, it is not necessary to activate this brake.
-However, when running down slopes for a long distance, this brake is quite effective in particular when the vehicle is driven in low gears.
+However, when running downslopes for a long distance, this brake is quite effective in particular when the vehicle is driven in low gears.